cla-cif/english-with-claudia/README.md

   - Google Light House (mobile and desktop version) obtaining a SEO score of 100%.

 - __Performances__
-  -The website has been tested on [Power Mapper](https://www.powermapper.com/).
+  - The website has been tested on [Power Mapper](https://www.powermapper.com/).
-  -Performance was evaluated by [GTMetrix](https://gtmetrix.com/reports/cla-cif.github.io/9nvWRL91/).
+  - Performance was evaluated by [GTMetrix](https://gtmetrix.com/reports/cla-cif.github.io/9nvWRL91/).

 - __Bugs and Problems__

-Images present the best compromise between quality and size.
+- Images present the best compromise between quality and size.
 [JPEGMiniPRo](https://www.jpegmini.com/creators) was used to reduce the image size assuring minimal quality loss.
 Nonetheless low scores on Largest Contentful Paint (LCP) side were achieved.

 ### Validator Testing